 Bio Erik Rietveld

 Prof. dr. Erik Rietveld is Socrates Professor, Senior Researcher at the University of Amsterdam (AMC/Department of Philosophy/ILLC/Brain & Cognition) and a Founding Partner of RAAAF [Rietveld Architecture-Art-Affordances].
-RAAAF (www.raaaf.nl) is a multidisciplinary and experimental studio that makes site-specific work at the crossroads of visual art, architecture and philosophy.
+RAAAF (download portfolio) is a multidisciplinary and experimental studio that makes site-specific art installations at the crossroads of visual art, architecture and philosophy.

-His work as a Socrates Professor at the University of Twente focusses on humane technology: the philosophy of making and societal embedding of technology in the humanist tradition..
-Erik Rietveld gave a talk at TEDxGhent in June 2015 and publishes regularly in renowned international journals such as Mind, Synthese, Phenomenology & The Cognitive Sciences, The Architectural Review, Harvard Design Magazine, Frontiers Human Neuroscience, PLoS One, TiCS, and Behavioral & Brain Sciences.
-Since 2017 his article, ‘A Rich Landscape of Affordances’, (Rietveld & Kiverstein, 2014) is most read article published in Ecological Psychology.
+His work as a Socrates Professor at the University of Twente focusses on humane technology: the philosophy of making and societal embedding of technology in the humanist tradition.
+Erik Rietveld gave a talk at TEDxGhent in June 2015 and publishes regularly in renowned international journals such as Mind, Synthese, Phenomenology & The Cognitive Sciences, The Architectural Review, Harvard Design Magazine, Frontiers Human Neuroscience, PLoS One, Trends in Cognitive Science, and Behavioral & Brain Sciences.
+Since 2017 his article, ‘A Rich Landscape of Affordances’, (Rietveld & Kiverstein, 2014) is the most read article published in Ecological Psychology.

-In 2016 Ronald and Erik Rietveld became members of The Society of Arts of The Royal Netherlands Academy of Arts and Sciences (KNAW).
-You can find an introduction to Erik Rietveld’s work here.
+In 2016 Ronald and Erik Rietveld have been invited to become members of The Society of Arts of The Royal Netherlands Academy of Arts and Sciences (KNAW).
+You can find an introduction to Erik Rietveld’s academic work here.